 - Use 1–2 tsp per rinse.

 The aloe and coconut are ideal for alleviating mouth pain and helping treat canker sores.
 If you want a whitening effect, add a teaspoon of activated charcoal powder together with the essential oils.
 The mouthwash will also leave you with a soothing herbal sensation after rinsing thanks to the peppermint oil.

 DIY remineralizing mouthwash

-- Add 1/2 teaspoon of L-Arginine and calcium carbonate in a different bowl with water.
+- Combine L-Arginine and calcium carbonate in a different bowl with water.

-- Add 1/4 teaspoon of algae and soaked anise stars in the same bowl with other ingredients.
+- Add algae and soaked anise stars to the bowl with other ingredients.
 Mix well and grind in a blender.

 - Use about 1 teaspoon for each rinse.

-The resulting solution will help you effectively treat cavities through a natural process.
-It will normalize the PH level of the mouth while creating a balance of healthy saliva and good bacteria.
+The resulting solution will help you effectively treat cavities through a natural process that will normalize the pH level of the mouth while creating a balance of healthy saliva and good bacteria.

-- Add 1/2 teaspoon of Calcium carbonate, L-arginine, baking soda and turmeric in 1 cup of fresh water.
+- Add calcium carbonate, L-arginine, baking soda, and turmeric to 1 cup of fresh water.